AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-Horizontal scaling (also known as scaling out) is the process of adding additional nodes or machines to your infrastructure in order to meet growing demand.
+Horizontal scaling (also known as scaling out) is the process of adding additional nodes or machines to your infrastructure to meet growing demand.

 _Term attributes:_